Limosilactobacillus reuteri

-Limosilactobacillus reuteri is a lactic acid bacterium found in a variety of natural environments, including the gastrointestinal tract of humans and other animals.
+Limosilactobacillus reuteri is a lactic acid bacterium.
+It is a member of the Lactobacillaceae family.
+It inhabits a variety of natural environments, including the gastrointestinal tract of humans and other animals.
 It does not appear to be pathogenic and may have health effects.

 Discovery

 At the turn of the 20th century, L. reuteri was recorded in scientific classifications of lactic acid bacteria, though at this time it was mistakenly grouped as a member of Lactobacillus fermentum.
 In the 1960s, further work by microbiologist Gerhard Reuter, for whom the species eventually was named, reclassified the species as L. fermentum biotype II.

 Significant differences were found between biotype II and other biotypes of L. fermentum, to the point that in 1980 it was identified as a distinct species and the formal species identity, L. reuteri, was proposed.
 In April 2020, L. reuteri was reassigned to the genus Limosilactobacillus.

 Prevalence

-Limosilactobacillus reuteri is found in a variety of natural environments.
+L. reuteri inhabits multiple natural environments.
 It has been isolated from many foods, especially meats and dairy products.
-It appears to be essentially ubiquitous in the animal kingdom, having been found in the gastrointestinal tracts and feces of healthy humans, sheep, chickens, pigs, and rodents.
-It is the only species to constitute a "major component" of the Lactobacillus genus present in the gut of each of the tested host animals, and each host seems to harbor its own specific strain of L. reuteri.
-It is possible that L. reuteri contributes to the health of its host organism in some manner.
+It appears to be ubiquitous in the animal kingdom, including in the gastrointestinal tracts and feces of healthy humans, sheep, chickens, pigs, and rodents.
+It is the only species to constitute a "major component" of the Lactobacillus genus present in the gut of each of the tested host animals, and each host seems to harbor its own specific strain.
+It is possible that L. reuteri contributes to the health of its host organism.

-Limosilactobacillus reuteri is present as a dominant member of fermenting organisms in type II sourdoughs; several metabolic traits of L. reuteri, including exopolysaccharide formation and conversion of glutamine to glutamate, improve bread quality.
+L. reuteri is present as a dominant member of fermenting organisms in type II sourdoughs; several metabolic traits of L. reuteri, including exopolysaccharide formation and conversion of glutamine to glutamate, improve bread quality.